bgoodlab/bgoodlab.github.io/_pages/people.md

 **James Ferrare** <br/>
 *Graduate student in Biophysics*<br/>
 <small>
 James received his B.S. in International Development, Mathematics, and Physics and M.S. in Physics from Tulane University in 2018.
-He is currently investigating how large microbial populations can select for mutations that alter their local fitness landscape.
+He is currently investigating how large microbial populations select for mutations that alter their local fitness landscape.
 <br/>
 *jferrare [at] stanford.edu*<br/></small>
 <br/>